giffordlabcvr/HBV-GLUE/README.md

 ## Overview

 HBV-GLUE is a sequence-oriented resource for comparative genomic analysis of hepatitis B virus (HBV), developed using the [GLUE](https://github.com/giffordlabcvr/gluetools) software framework.
-It includes a web interface that can be used to create an HBV-GLUE web-server.

 HBV-GLUE contains HBV feature definitions, annotated reference sequences for all HBV genotypes and subtypes, and heirarchically ordered multiple sequence alignments.